jaehwachung/cloud_computing/data_analysis/README.md

-# data analyzing with Azure ML
+# Data analyzing with Azure ML